 Paula Redes Sidore

 Paula Redes Sidore is a writer, editor, translator and certified sommelier.
 With an unusual blend of education and experience, and a flair for linguistic acrobatics she moves smoothly between the worlds of wine and words.
 In 2012, she founded Weinstory, a creative content and translation agency dedicated to transposing the world of German-speaking wine into English.
 Trink is the natural extension of that pursuit of all wines umlaut and otherwise.
 Paula has a Masters degree in fiction writing, as well as sommelier certification with both the Court of Masters and the german IHK.
-She is a member of the Circle of Wine Writers and her work has been published in JancisRobinson.com, Feinschmecker, Vinepair, Heated and Planet of the Grapes.
+She is a member of the Circle of Wine Writers and her work has been published in Pixwine, JancisRobinson.com, Feinschmecker, Vinepair, and Heated.
 She lives on the northern wall of winegrowing with her family in Bonn, Germany. @weinstory

 Sebastian Bordthäuser’s original dream was to be a rockstar.
 But between solos and concerts, he developed a hunger and thirst for good food and wine — and the people and stories behind them.
 And so trading his guitar for books, he began studying German and English literature.
 He spent more than a decade working in gastronomy before setting out as a freelance sommelier, author, and journalist.
 His work appears regularly in many of Germany's top publications, including Effilee, Welt am Sonntag, Der Feinschmecker, and Meiningers Sommelier-Magazin.
 Wine, food, cooking and travel remain the heart of his matter. @supersebs